 Year 9, 10, 11, 12 and 13 are set homework based around the requirements of the qualification they are following.
-Teachers set a wide variety of different tasks from mini projects to exam style questions designed to equip them with the skills and knowledge they need for success.
+Teachers set a wide variety of different tasks from mini projects to exam style questions designed to equip students with the skills and knowledge they need for success.

 Parents are asked to help by: